miihuu/Simulation/data/README.md

 It should be noted that unlike, the requirements for packages used in the process of data analysis should not be contained within the dependencies of `Simulation`.
 You may find it useful to activate or create a new virtual environment for the purposes of data analysis using `Simulation`.
+Given the nature of the work performed, Anaconda may be useful.
+In that case, an `environment.yml` file to describe the Anaconda environment used may be created and maintained within this directory.